 Output lines: 6 (Logger Pro software allows independent control of the first 3 lines)

 Allowable power supply and output voltage: 5 to 12 volts

-STEM extensions provide a way to take an existing Vernier science lab experiment and easily incorporate STEM.
+Engineering Extension Activities provide a way to take an existing Vernier science lab experiment and easily incorporate engineering.
 Use sensor data, the Vernier Digital Control Unit and Logger Pro software to quickly create sensor-based control systems.

 Experiments and Lab Ideas

 Engineering Projects with NI LabVIEW and Vernier (10)

 Includes student instructions, teacher tips, safety information, and sample data.

 Do you have an innovative use for Vernier technology?
 What about a favorite lab or demo?
 We love to hear what creative uses people have for our products.
 Please email them to email@example.com